-Customer care means going the extra mile to show kindness or support beyond what they would expect, both while they’re in your facility as well as long after they’ve walked out your door.
-When you do this, you open up an opportunity to create a special connection with your guests, making them more inclined to support YOU when you need it as well.
+Customer care means going the extra mile to show kindness or support beyond what the customer would expect, both while they’re in your facility as well as long after they’ve walked out your door.
+When you do this, you create a special connection with your guest, making them more inclined to support YOU when you need it as well.

-The most successful business owners prioritize doing the “little things” within their business model.
+The most successful business owners prioritize doing the “little things”.
 After all, it’s the little things that make the biggest impact!

-Following are four ways you can demonstrate great customer care:
+Here are four ways you can demonstrate great customer care.

-These kits are also perfect for rainy days or winter break when your customers are looking for something fun to do indoors.
-Advertise these kits year-round in your online storefront as well as display them at the welcome desk at your FEC so guests know they’re available as soon as they walk in.
+These kits are also perfect for rainy days or winter breaks when your customers are looking for something fun to do indoors.
+Advertise your kits year-round in your online storefront and display them at the front desk so guests know they’re available as soon as they walk in.

-Not only can these activity bags provide extra income for your facility, they can also serve as a referral tool—but how?
+Not only can these activity bags provide extra revenue for your facility, they can also serve as a referral tool.
 Customers can use these kits as gifts!
-Not only will the recipient of the gift be occupied for hours with the activities inside, their parents will know where the clever idea came from, and want to visit your facility to see what else they can enjoy.
+Not only will the recipient of the gift be occupied for hours with the activities inside, but they will also know they came from your facility and will want to visit to see what else they can enjoy!

 Life can be unpredictable.
-The best days are sometimes spoiled by a sickness or unexpected circumstance.
+The best days are sometimes spoiled by sickness or unexpected circumstances.
 Kids get sick.
 Tragedies occur.
-Parties are requested to be cancelled or changed.
+Parties are requested to be canceled or changed.
 It happens.
 How you—as a business owner—respond, however, will demonstrate how you care for and feel about your customers.

-Of course you need to have standard policies and procedures that should be followed, so you’re looking out for yourself financially.
+Keep in mind that you do need to have standard policies and procedures that should be followed.

-You can’t give everyone a full refund back for every guest that calls to cancel because they’ve changed their mind, however, it’s smart business practice to make decisions for unexpected circumstances on a case-by-case basis.
-When out of the ordinary situations arise, show grace and offer your guests one (or both!) of the following to show how much they mean to you and your business:
+You can’t give a full refund back to every guest that calls to cancel because they’ve changed their mind, however, it’s a smart business practice to make decisions on such cancellations on a case-by-case basis.
+When out-of-the-ordinary situations arise, show grace and offer your guests one (or both!) of the following to show how much they mean to you and your business: